zamm-dev/zamm/ui/chat.md

         const error = getErrorFromResponseBody(response.body, fullRequestOptions.json);
 ```

-It appears that the problem may be coming from the Tauri driver.
+It appears that the problem may be coming from the Tauri driver instead.
 Looking at the [latest versions](https://crates.io/crates/tauri-driver/versions) of `tauri-driver`, we see that version 0.1.4 was released just 5 days ago.
 We try locking the installed version to `0.1.3` to see if that fixes things.
 We edit the `tauri-driver` installation step in `.github/workflows/tests.yaml`, making sure to declare the newly pinned version at the top of the file for better visibility, even if it isn't used anywhere else:

 ```yaml
 ...